-Overall determination on the legal framework: In Place
+Overall determination on the legal framework: In Place But Needs Improvement

-Jersey's legal framework implementing the AEOI Standard is in place and is consistent with the requirements of the AEOI Terms of Reference.
-This includes Jersey's domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) and its international legal framework to exchange the information with all of Jersey's Interested Appropriate Partners (CR2).
+Mexico's legal framework implementing the AEOI Standard is in place but needs improvement in order to be fully consistent with the requirements of the AEOI Terms of Reference.
+While Mexico's international legal framework to exchange the information with all of Mexico's Interested Appropriate Partners (CR2) is consistent with the requirements, its domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) has deficiencies in an area relevant to the proper functioning of the AEOI Standard.
+More specifically, Mexico provides for three jurisdiction-specific Excluded Accounts that do not meet the requirements.